roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/edit-filter-criteria.md

 ### Group conditions of a filter

-1. In the expression builder, select the check box for the conditions that you want to group.
+1. In the expression builder, select the check box for the conditions where grouping is needed.

 2. Select **More commands** (...) for one of the conditions, and then select **Make group**.